 The solution, PageUp Recruitment Marketing, uses content management, marketing automation and candidate relationship management tools to reduce the time and costs involved in recruiting efforts.
 It also helps hiring teams automate personalized candidate experiences at-scale, the company said.PageUp introduced automation, content marketing and CRM to its tool set for building candidate pipelines. @PageUpPeople #HR #HRTech #Recruiting Click To Tweet

-PageUp didn’t say whether the product results from its December acquisition of Dublin-based recruitment marketing platform Clinch.
+PageUp said the product results from its December acquisition of Dublin-based recruitment marketing platform Clinch.
 The acquisition expanded PageUp’s product lineup to include proactive sourcing and tools to handle areas such as content management, automated recruitment marketing and candidate relationship management, all components of the new Recruitment Marketing feature.

 Specifically, Recruitment Marketing offers: